nikhilbhave9/fault-tolerant-NodeJS/README.md

-# Fault Tolerant NodeJS
+# Fault Tolerant Collaborator in NodeJS
-Building a system for making NodeJS applications fault-tolerant
+Building a fault-tolerant, collaborative editor in NodeJS